JaneliaSciComp/multifish/docs/QuickStart.md

 To get running quickly, there are [example scripts](https://github.com/JaneliaSciComp/multifish/tree/master/examples) provided which download EASI-FISH example data and run the full pipeline.
 You can analyze the smallest data set like this:

-    ./examples/demo_small.sh <data dir> [arguments]
+    ./examples/demo_tiny.sh <data dir> [arguments]

 The `data dir` is the path to where you want to store the data and analysis results.
 You can add additional arguments to skip steps previously completed or add monitoring with [Nextflow Tower](https://tower.nf).
 See below for additional details about the argument usage.

-The script will download a small [demo data set](https://doi.org/10.25378/janelia.c.5276708.v1) and run the full analysis pipeline.
-It is tuned for a 40 core machine with 128 GB of RAM.
+The script will download a [demo data set](https://doi.org/10.25378/janelia.c.5276708.v1) and run the full analysis pipeline.
+It is tuned for a 40 core machine with 128 GB of RAM and runs for about 30 minutes.
 If your compute resources are different, you may need to edit the script to change the parameters to suit your environment.

-After the pipeline runs, you can expect to find 82 GB in the data dir:
+After the pipeline runs, you can expect to find 5.8 GB in the data dir:

+    1.4G     /opt/demo_tiny/inputs
+    4.4G     /opt/demo_tiny/outputs
+    320K    /opt/demo_tiny/spark

+There is also a `demo_small.sh` with larger data:

     23G     /opt/demo_small/inputs
     58G     /opt/demo_small/outputs
     525M    /opt/demo_small/spark

-There is also a `demo_medium.sh` with larger data that requires 209 GB in total:
+And a `demo_medium.sh` with that requires 209 GB in total:

     65G     /opt/demo_medium/inputs
     145G    /opt/demo_medium/outputs
     665M    /opt/demo_medium/spark